Liesje Schreinemacher

-Elisabeth "Liesje" Schreinemacher (born 13 May 1983) is a Dutch lawyer and politician of the People's Party for Freedom and Democracy (VVD) who served as Minister for Foreign Trade and Development Cooperation in the fourth Rutte cabinet from 10 January 2022 to 2 July 2024.
+Elisabeth Nelly Anna Jean "Liesje" Schreinemacher (born 13 May 1983) is a Dutch lawyer and politician of the People's Party for Freedom and Democracy (VVD) who served as Minister for Foreign Trade and Development Cooperation in the fourth Rutte cabinet from 10 January 2022 to 2 July 2024.
 She previously served as a Member of the European Parliament from 2019 until 2022.

 Early life and education

 Schreinemacher was born on 13 May 1983 in Rotterdam, the Netherlands.

 In 2002, Schreinemacher went to the University of Amsterdam (UvA) where she obtained a BSc in 2006, followed by an MSc degree in 2008, both in Communication Science.
 As part of this degree, she undertook electives at San Francisco State University and Sciences Po.
 In 2012, she obtained a LLB degree in Law from the UvA, before going on to Leiden University, where she obtained an LLM degree in Civil law in 2015.

 Early career

 Between 2009 and 2012, Schreinemacher served as an assistant to Dutch MPs Johan Remkes and Jeanine Hennis-Plasschaert.
 She then went on to become an adviser at the Dutch Ministry of Defence until 2016.
 Between 2016 and 2019, she worked as a lawyer, specialising in construction law and contract law.